Monday, May 19, 2008

 It is really convenient for all types of cooking on a variety of meats and veggies!

-4 sticks softened unsalted butter
+2 pounds of softened unsalted butter

-1/4 dough scoop
+mid sized cookie dough scoop

-large freezer zip top style bag
+large freezer zip top style bags

 rolling pin